dfinson/apifi/README.md

     }
     ```
     This mutation accepts two arguments:
      - `List<...> input`: The entities - in this case; hobbies, to add the the given person.
-Recall the first argument to `` is `boolean exposeDirectly()`.
-If the type of entity referenced in the given collection is marked as one to be `exposedDirectly()`, it makes no sense to create new instances within the context of an embedded collection.
-However in this instance hobby is not marked for direct API exposure, hence the `addNewHobbiesToPerson` resolver, and not the `attachExisting...To...` equivalent resolver for opposite cases.
+Recall the `@NonDirectlyExposable` annotation.
+If the type of entity referenced in the given collection is annotated as such - and therefore has no independent lifecycle, it makes sense to create new instances within the context of an embedded collection within a host Aggregate entity.
+In this instance hobby is not marked for direct API exposure, hence the `addNewHobbiesToPerson` resolver, and not the `attachExisting...To...` equivalent resolver for cases where the referenced entity type has its own top level queries and mutations exposed.
      - `Person person`: The host entity which the collection in question belongs to.
+The (deserialized) instance passed to this argument must include the `id`.

  3. Update elements in collection: